TheRemote/Legendary-Java-Minecraft-Geyser-Floodgate/README.md

 <h2>BackupCount Environment Variable</h2>
 By default the server keeps 10 rolling backups that occur each time the container restarts.
 You can override this using the BackupCount environment variable:<pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -p 19132:19132/udp -p 19132:19132 -e BackupCount=20 --restart unless-stopped 05jchambers/legendary-minecraft-geyser-floodgate:latest</pre>

+<h2>QuietCurl Environment Variable</h2>
+You can use the QuietCurl environment variable to suppress curl's download output.
+This will keep your logs tidier but may make it harder to diagnose if something is going wrong.
+If things are working well it's safe to enable this option and turn it back off so you can see the output if you need to:<pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -p 19132:19132/udp -p 19132:19132 -e QuietCurl=Y --restart unless-stopped 05jchambers/legendary-minecraft-geyser-floodgate:latest</pre>

 <h2>Plugins</h2>
 This is a "Paper" Minecraft server which has plugin compatibility with Paper / Spigot / Bukkit.<br>
 <br>